droduit/horaire/README.md

 - Preprocess, minify and concatenate all css files in bundle.min.css : `gulp css`
 - Concatenate, uglify and pack all javascript files as bundle.min.js : `gulp js`
 - Re-generate the css/js files for production : `gulp build`

+## Maintaining the project

+### Updating package dependencies
+- To display the outdated packages : `npm outdated`
+- To keep the dependencies up to date, simply run the command `npm update`.

+### Auditing package dependencies for security vulnerabilities
+1. Run the command `npm audit fix`
+2. Run `npm audit` and resolve manually the vulnerabilities left, if any.